 While the dough was resting, Chef Payal demonstrated how to make the pork jelly.
 If you don’t already know, the soup inside each Xiao Long Bao is actually made from pork jelly which is solid at room temperature but melts into a broth when steamed!

 The broth solidifies naturally due to the collagen extracted from the pork skin.
-This broth takes 2 hours to cook and 6 hours to set into jelly, so it was prepared for us ahead of this class.
+This broth takes more than 2 hours to cook and 6 hours to set into jelly, so it was prepared for us ahead of this class.
 However, she provided a fresh set of pork skin to show us the steps towards making this pork jelly and interested participants could try hands on in the process if they wanted to.
 I was satisfied with just watching for this step.

 Next up was the pork filling – it was of course, made with pork.
 I’ve tried Chicken Xiao Long Bao in Din Tai Fung Dubai before and I’ll just say that it tastes so different.
 For delicious pork filling, you need to use pork with a certain amount of fat as advised by Chef Payal.
 For this recipe, she added cabbage and carrots into the mixture, on top of just the seasoning ingredients.
 After the demo, we headed back to the table and started making this filling in groups of 4 people.
 Each group was given a pre-made pork jelly to be added into the minced pork filling.